BIM2SIM/bim2sim/docs/development/docs/_sources/user-guide/PluginTemplate.md.txt

 Hint:
 We will improve this process by our own anaconda image soon.

+### Trouble Shooting
+For your installation, your system needs a C++ compiler.
+If you do not have C++ build tools installed anyways, please download the developer tools here: https://visualstudio.microsoft.com/de/visual-cpp-build-tools/ and install desktop development tools.

+If you get in trouble with building a wheel for sparse-dot-topn-for-blocks, this solution may help: ParticularMiner/sparse_dot_topn_for_blocks#3 (comment).

+For more plugin-specific trouble shooting please have a look at the individual installation guides for the plugins.

 ### Docker
 We already create docker images for each the base `bim2sim` tool as for every